Fordson: Aftermarket accessories and conversions

 An economically significant concept is illustrated by kits such as the Dearborn Tractor Control.
 Its attachments let the person riding the towed implement control the tractor from the implement seat.
-Such a setup was offered for the Fordson by at least 3 aftermarket suppliers.
+Such a setup was offered for Fordson by at least three aftermarket suppliers.
 It was reminiscent of earlier mechanized efforts such as the Detroit Tractor, Moline Universal, and Allis-Chalmers Model 6-12 in that it represented the most literal kind of horse replacement (in some suppliers' cases, even retaining the reins as the control method).
 But besides providing mere comfort and familiarity for farmers accustomed to working with horses, it also neutralized an economic disadvantage of the tractors of the era.
 With horses, one person could control both the motive power and the implement, but with a tractor, two were required, because the tractor required a driver and the implement, in many cases, required an operator.
 Most implements of the era were legacy horse-drawn equipment (a fact that Harry Ferguson had to battle in trying to sell his system of tractor-specific implements during the 1920s and 1930s).
-Setups such as these cut back the man-hour requirement to match that of the horse—while the tractor's multiple horsepower and lack of daily, year-round feeding ("eats only when it works") continued to beat the horse economically otherwise.
+Setups such as these cut back the man-hour requirement to match that of the horse—while the tractor's high power and lack of daily, year-round feeding ("eats only when it works") continued to beat the horse economically otherwise.
 The two-person requirement was often not a problem on farms that had large families; a son or daughter was usually available for duty.
 But the farm help problem was felt keenly on many other farms, especially during the world wars.
 Technological advancement eventually made it standard for one person to control both the tractor and implement, via the growing suite of hydraulic and electrical controls, especially after World War II.

 In 1926 a corporation called Snow-Motors Inc demonstrated a Fordson Model F converted into a snowmobile, which they dubbed the Snow-Motor.
 The tractor used bullet-shaped screws instead of wheels or continuous track units to move across the snow.
 They were used (unsuccessfully) by Richard Byrd's first Antarctic Expedition.

 Rail conversions

-In an effort to displace both horses and steam from remote logging railways (bush trams), several enterprising inventors took the Fordson tractor and made modifications to allow them to run on rails.
+To displace both horses and steam from remote logging railways (bush trams), several enterprising inventors took the Fordson tractor and made modifications to allow them to run on rails.
 Extra bogies (wheel sets) were added behind and in front of some versions and acted as log bogies, whilst increasing traction on the light rail lines, without increasing weight.
 Dunedin company Trails Ltd used the Fordson F as a base, adding a reverser, so the tractor could operate either way at the same speeds, and a powered bogie to act as a powered log bogie.
-Wellington company Nattrass advanced this design, and both companies sales spelled the end to horse-operated bush trams in New Zealand.
+Wellington company Nattrass advanced this design, and both companies' sales spelled the end of horse-operated bush trams in New Zealand.
 Nattrass also enjoyed sales in Australia.
-The last locomotive built by A & G Price, noted steam and diesel locomotive builder was completed in 1970, and used a Fordson Major E1 as a base.
+The last locomotive built by A & G Price, a noted steam and diesel locomotive builder was completed in 1970 and used a Fordson Major E1 as a base.